complxalgorithm/TweetKeywordMapper/README.md

 Count results can be appended to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).

-If your default file does not exist within the project directory, the program will create the file for you using Tweet_ID, Keyword, and State as default field names.
-It is best to create a file in this manner.
+If your default file does not exist within the project directory, the program will create the file for you using <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em> as default field names.
+It is best to create a file (at least one that will be used by this program) in this manner.

 The program can be ran as the <em>tweetkeywordmapper</em> package, or by using the <em>tkm</em> shell script.

 ## Requirements
 1. Python 3
 2. Pip
-3. Tweepy
-4. Pandas
-5. GeoPandas
-6. Matplotlib
-7. Numpy
-8. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
+3. ArcPy - learn how to download and install ArcGIS Pro [here](https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm).
     - This is only required if you want to map your results using ArcGIS Pro.
     - The only way to install this library is by purchasing an ArcGIS Pro license and installed the software onto your machine.
+4. Tweepy
+5. Pandas
+6. GeoPandas
+7. Matplotlib
+8. Numpy

 If you are installing Pandas manually, it is ideal to install all of its dependencies.
 ```